Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 North Shore Oahu is one of the best places to visit in Hawaii with family.

-Waimea Valley has a botanical garden and tons programs perfect for parents who want their kids safe while they enjoy culture, swimming at waterfall base or having fun on easy hiking trail leading up towards it!
+Waimea Valley has a botanical garden and numerous programs perfect for parents who want their kids to be safe while they enjoy culture, swimming at the base of a waterfall, or having fun on an easy hiking trail that leads up to it!

 5. Enjoy Breakfast at Cinnamon’s